Dimfacion/Curse-of-Strahd-Reloaded-FR/Acte III - Une Contrée Brisée/Arc O - Dinner with the Devil.md

 If the players parted ways with him on good terms, Doru swiftly notices the players and waves excitedly, even as an unaware Father Donavich continues quietly negotiating with the guards before him.

-If the players make themselves known and previously assisted Lady Wachter in [[Arc F - Le Souhait de Dame Wachter]] or [[Arc H - L'Ame Perdue]], the guards at the gate recognize them by their appearance and greet them with respect.
+If the players make themselves known and previously assisted Lady Wachter in [[Arc F - Lady Wachter's Wish]] or [[Arc H - The Lost Soul]], the guards at the gate recognize them by their appearance and greet them with respect.
 The guards, who are named Gorek and Drilvia, are mistrustful of and annoyed with Doru and Donavich, and can share the following information:

 * The two men, who introduced themselves as Doru and Father Donavich, arrived outside the gates last night and “demanded" entry.
 (If able to hear this characterization, Doru rolls his eyes in obvious irritation.)
 * Because of his red-tinted eyes and pointed ears, both Gorek and Drilvia and the previous shift’s guards believe Doru to be a vampire (which he and Donavich deny) and have therefore refused him entry.
 (If asked, they can explain uncomfortably that, while Vallaki officially recognizes the Devil as lord of Barovia, Lady Wachter has maintained Baron Vallakovich’s policy of barring entry to any undead—so long as those undead aren’t approved by the Devil himself.)